evantwidwell/new_profile/README.md

 # New profile page

+This page is hosted at [evantwidwell.com](evantwidwell.com)

-# This is my current profile page hosted at evantwidwell.com.
+# This is my current profile and portfolio site.
 It has a few features:
 1. A markdown based "CMS".
 Basically It acccepts a copied markdown file through the django admin to create posts.
 2. A data engineering portfolio project.
 I used the publically available NYC taxi data to build a duckdb based API using django rest framework.
 IT's just a client, and uses cached parquet files to return results